prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **Why do you recommend putting everything on a single machine?** <br />
 Keeping all of your client software on a single machine keeps things simple, which aligns with our [security best practices](../security-best-practices.md).

+**Can I use Prysm on a Mac M1 ARM chip?**
+Mac M1 ARM chips currently require users to run Prysm through <a href='https://support.apple.com/en-us/HT211861'>Rosetta</a>.
+See our <a href='https://github.com/prysmaticlabs/prysm/issues/9385'>open bug</a> for details.

 **Do I need to configure JWT if I'm using IPC instead of HTTP?** <br />
 No.

 **Do I need to configure my firewall?** <br />
 We recommend **closing** TCP port `8545` to the internet and keeping TCP and UDP ports `30303` **open** to support other execution nodes <a class='footnote' href='#footnote-8'>[8]</a>.

 **Can you mix and match networks between execution layer and consensus layer?** <br />
 No. See [Nodes and networks](../concepts/nodes-networks.md) for more information.